 9. PREFABRICATED SWIMMING POOLS:

-Accessory to a residential in which the pool walls are entirely above the adjacent grade and the capacity of the pool does not exceed 5,000 gallons.
+Accessory to a residence in which the pool is less than 18 inches in depth and the capacity of the pool does not exceed 5,000 gallons.

 10. PREFABRICATED STRUCTURES:

-Constructed of light frame materials and covered with cloth or flexible plastic, used to shelter vehicles or boats, with no associated electrical, plumbing or mechanical equipment.
+Constructed of light frame materials and covered with cloth or flexible plastic, used to shelter vehicles or boats, with no associated electrical, plumbing or mechanical equipment, where the height above grade as defined in the zoning ordinance does not exceed 12 feet, and where the size does not exceed 300 square feet.
 Be sure to check with a Zoning Counter planner to see if the structure must meet setbacks.